2022 Financial Deadlines to Add to Your CalendarSubmitted by JMB Financial Managers on January 13th, 2022

 - IRA Contributions: You can boost your 401(k) contributions at the end of the year to reduce your taxable income.

 - Check on your Required Minimum Distributions: The CARES Act suspended the requirement that retirees older than 72 had to take required minimum distributions.
-This is expected to expire in 2021.
+This expired in 2021, so make sure you meet your Required Minimum Distributions for 2022.
 Check with your tax advisor to learn more.

 Have Questions?
 Our Team is Here to Help.